 I am often asked to speak, for a fee, at a wide range of corporate events, and I turn most of them down due to time constraints.
-However, I used to do more of this before starting FM, and I still have a few speaking commitments, mostly driven by my book, that are pending (I think my last one is this Winter).
-Touring the speaking circuit is very normal practice for authors, it’s rather like touring as a musician.
+However, I still have a few speaking commitments each year.
+Touring the speaking circuit is very normal practice for writers, it’s rather like touring as a musician.
 I wish I had more time to get out there and converse with people, but at the moment, I don’t.

 In the past worked with Steve Rattner on the Foursquare conference, and have tremendous respect for him and his colleagues at Quadrangle.

 My family owns individual stocks, but I don’t trade or pick stocks myself.
-Since my days at Wired, I work with a fellow who manages that for the family.
+Since my days at Wired, I work with folks who manage that for the family.
 I make sure, however, that they do not own stocks in companies I write a lot about.
-Hence, I do not (knowingly) own Microsoft, Google, Yahoo or IAC/Ask (it’s possible that some mutual fund owns them that my broker bought).
+Hence, I do not (knowingly) own big Internet names (though it’s possible that some mutual fund owns them that my broker bought).
 My wife is utterly unhappy with this, as she suggested we pick up Google at the outset and I demurred.
 Oh well.
 Back when journalism was my full time job at Wired, I passed on AOL and Microsoft for similar reasons, in the early 90s when those were very cheap indeed.
 DOH.

 **UPDATE: January 2011: I have begun to occasionally “pick” stocks, but not for my own accounts, rather, for my kids’ accounts.
 So yeah, I will be motivated to see those shares rise, but not for personal gain, more to see my kids inheritance do well.
 I will probably continue to pick a stock here and there in this way in the future.
 If I write substantively about any company I’ve picked, I will note that in the post.
 I won’t mention it if my reference is in passing.
-So far, the only stock I’ve “picked” that I’ve written about in the past is Demand Media, which I covered back in October.
-I find the company very interesting, and owning a shares on behalf of my kids seemed like the right thing to do, given I passed up on Google, AOL, Microsoft, etc. over the past couple of decades.
+Owning a shares on behalf of my kids seemed like the right thing to do, given I passed up on Google, AOL, Microsoft, etc. over the past couple of decades.
 I guess my wife has finally convinced me that I have the right to buy shares of companies and not stress out about it. **

-I often write about companies that sponsor Searchblog.
-That’s the way it goes.
-However, I feel like, after 20 years in this business, I’ve earned the right to say what I think, and that I have the respect of my sponsors to do so.
+I have in the past written about companies that sponsor Searchblog.
+I may again.
+I feel like, after 25 years in this business, I’ve earned the right to say what I think, and that I have the respect of my sponsors to do so.
 So far, I think my integrity is intact.
 If I lose it, I lose you, the reader.
 I’m not eager to do that, so I write what’s on my mind, and I’m respectful of, but not cowed by, my sponsors’ support.

 I’m sure more will come to mind as I think through these disclosures.
-Consider this a **second** draft of many to come.
+Consider this a **third** draft of many to come.